 Stiiizy takes hints from mother nature and goes one batch at a time during the manufacturing process.

 Finally, you can always throw a little live resin into your joint or on top of your bowl to add that little extra oomph.

-Whether you’re looking for live resin wax, or a pre-filled cartridge, your local dispensary should have you covered.
-Go in and ask your budtender what options they have for live resin, and if they have Select’s new Elite Live cartridges be sure to give it a try.
+Whether you’re looking for live resin wax or a pre-filled cartridge, your local dispensary should have you covered.
+Go in and ask your budtender what options they have for live resin, and if they have Stiiizy Live Resin Pods be sure to give them a try.